800-996-4402 Schedule a Complimentary Consultation Contact us

 Prevention

-To prevent Caribbean crazy ants, it is important to seal all possible points of entry around the house including small openings and cracks around doors and windows.
+To prevent Caribbean crazy ants, it is important to seal all potential entry points around the house, including small openings and cracks around doors and windows.
 Trim vegetation away from the home to prevent pathways inside.
-Food spills and other potential attractants should be cleaned up as soon as possible to avoid attracting crazy ants.
+Food spills and other potential attractants should be cleaned up promptly to prevent attracting crazy ants.

 Get in touch